 Let’s explore the case with an example.

-We ran the phrase “HVAC Contractors in San Francisco” in Google USA and got more than 24 million results.
+We ran the phrase “SEO for Plumbers in Miami” in Google USA and got more than 24 million results.

 The business “Schmitt Heating” ranked twice, once leading the Google Maps Listings and second on No.3 on Google Search.